Izz4c/BugBusters/README.md

 ### The Solution (that nobody asked for)

-💡 Enter PixcII — the world’s most unnecessary yet oddly satisfying answer.
+💡 Enter  — the world’s most unnecessary yet oddly satisfying answer.
 All you need is a terminal, a C++ compiler, and OpenCV.
 No clunky video players, no bloated UI — just pure ASCII characters rendering your video in real time, colors included.